Call4Cloud | MMP-C | Autopilot | Device Preparation

 I was really expecting something like this?

-Looking back at the Endpoint Security Defender Firewall policy… I was hoping that configuring this policy would make sure no one could change the Firewall Settings.
+Looking back at the Endpoint Security Defender Firewall policy, I was hoping that configuring this policy would prevent anyone from changing the Firewall Settings.

 So for now, until I find the reason why it doesn’t lock it, I created an additional PowerShell script to make sure it was on and enforced!